XinFinOrg/XinFin-Con/docs/index.md

 ﻿**XinFin Content Contribution Home**

-Content contribution home for [Xinfin](https://content.xinfin.org/XinFin/XinFin/), [Tradefinex](https://content.xinfin.org/TradeFinex/TradeFinex/), [MyContract](https://content.xinfin.org/MyContract/MyContract/), [Kramaa](https://content.xinfin.org/Kramaa/Kramaa/)
+Content contribution home for [XinFin](https://content.xinfin.org/XinFin/XinFin/), [TradeFinex](https://content.xinfin.org/TradeFinex/TradeFinex/), [MyContract](https://content.xinfin.org/MyContract/MyContract/), [Kramaa](https://content.xinfin.org/Kramaa/Kramaa/)

-XinFin Content is an open platform for authentic voices to share their thoughts and experiences, and through conversation move us towards greater understanding.
+XinFin Content is an open platform for authentic voices to share their thoughts and experiences, and through conversation; move us towards greater understanding.

 We believe in the power of words to create, build up, inform, nourish, and repair.
-To be eligible for inclusion and potential monetization from member-only content, user posts must meet Xinfin Content Rules as well as the following guidelines and content requirements.
+To be eligible for inclusion and potential monetization from member-only content, user posts must meet XinFin Content Rules as well as the following guidelines and content requirements.

 - You may not sell advertising in or on your member-only content.